Applying to study at Australian universities

 What we do

 NZQA calculates ATAR scores in January once all NCEA Level 3 results are available.
-We can make the information available to tertiary institutions if you have set your tertiary release indicator to "Yes".
+We make the information available to tertiary institutions if you have set your tertiary release indicator to "Yes".

 If you have selected "Yes", the Australian tertiary institution can download an electronic copy of your individual results record with your: